pryley/site-reviews/ROADMAP.md

   Found while working through the 0%-coverage list.

+- [ ] **`ConvertTableEngine`'s result-0/result-1 branches cannot be tested without corrupting the
+  shared database.** Reaching either means making `Tables::convertTableEngine()` believe a real plugin table is MyISAM — done by writing the cached `{prefix}engine_{table}` option — and letting it run `ALTER TABLE … ENGINE = InnoDB`.
+That ALTER is DDL, so it implicitly COMMITs mid-test; the command's own correcting `update_option(…, 'innodb')` then runs in the post-DDL transaction that Pest.php rolls back, so the table is left flagged **MyISAM in the committed database**.
+On the next run — in ANOTHER file — ToolsAjaxTest's "the table engine can be converted" then genuinely ALTERs `ratings` (commit tripwire) and the re-applied foreign keys break the `ratings → assigned_posts` cascade that ExportImportTest's "a rating survives" depends on.
+This was tried and reverted.
+If these branches must be covered, the command needs a seam that does not run live DDL against a shared table (e.g. a bindable table-engine service the suite can fake).

 - [ ] **`Rollback::rollback()` is deliberately left uncovered — the offline suite
   structurally can't drive it, and it is not a plugin defect.** The method is an admin-screen render wrapper: it `require_once`s `wp-admin/admin-header.php`,